 It connected the city to an ancient course of the Sabarmati river on the trade route between Harappan cities in Sindh and the peninsula of Saurashtra when the surrounding Kutch desert of today was a part of the Arabian Sea.

+Tourists trample the structure with little concern for its fragility, and it is common to witness people stealing archaeological remains from the site.
 Lothal's cemetery is no longer accessible because of wild growth on the approach.
-The cemetery houses two skeletons which were found during excavations at the site, carried out between 1955 and 1962.
+The cemetery houses and two skeletons were found during excavations at the site, carried out between 1955 and 1962.

 The site is overrun by weeds, adding to the general air of neglect and chaos.